Multi-Touch Attribution: What It Is & How To Use It

-Today’s buyer journeys span many devices and touchpoints before resulting in a conversion.
-In order to optimize campaigns and create more customized consumer experiences, marketers need to understand which touchpoints and messages a consumer came in contact with that resulted in a positive action.
+A buyer's journey spans through many devices and touchpoints before resulting in a conversion.
+In order to optimize campaigns and create more personalized consumer experiences, marketers need to understand which touchpoints and messages a consumer came in contact with that resulted in a positive action.

 There are several multi-touch attribution models marketers can rely on that look at user-level data, i.e., the effect that user-level events (clicks, impressions) have on the ultimate goal.
 Each of these models scale ad effectiveness differently.

 The Difference Between Multi-Touch Attribution vs. First-Touch vs. Last Touch Models